Sangha Yoga Studio

 T’ai Chi, Yang Style, Traditional Long Form is an ancient form of t’ai chi.
 In its origin it was a defensive martial art, but is generally practiced today as a meditative art.
 It is meditation in motion.
 As you go through the moves in the form you move in a seamless, free flowing fashion.
 It is quiet, peaceful, and restorative.
 It helps with mental focus, memory, stress, and patience.
 Physically it is a practice that enhances core strength and coordination.
 It improves balance in your physical body.
 When strength, support and balance are improved in your physical body you will find that they are also improved in your life.
 You can think of your t’ai chi practice as a metaphor for the things you want in your everyday life.

 You will be taught all of the moves and the principles that guide them.
 All levels of experience are welcome.
-Wear comfortable clothing and be prepared to practice barefoot.
+Wear comfortable clothing and be prepared to practice in athletic socks.
 Shoes are not helpful unless they are specifically tai chi shoes (ideally only worn indoors).
 If using tai chi shoes, please carry your shoes in and put them on inside. *Patty Riehm

 Therapeutic Pilates is a method of body conditioning which promotes postural alignment, core integrity, and health.
 The intention is to assist you in claiming the knowledge and safely embodying the strength and fluidity the Pilates system offers.
 Through mindful movement, precise execution, and proper use of dynamic tension, our bodies gain the ability to heal and strengthen from the inside out.
 Get strong, long, and connected in your body through this exploration of Classical Pilates with a Therapeutic touch.